kaltenburger/homophily_monophily_NHB/README.md

 1. Save raw files in data/original

-2. Update file paths to your local directory settings in the following programs as indicated at the beginning of notebooks for setting file-paths.
+2. Update global file-paths in 'functions/define_paths.py' to your local directory settings.

 3. Run code which is briefly described below:
    * 0_oSBM/ - includes notebooks for code related to simulations of oSBM graphs.